ovh/docs/pages/web_cloud/domains/dns_zone_dkim/guide.en-gb.md

 >>
 >> > [!success]
 >> >
 >> > You have now made all the changes to enable DKIM.
-To ensure that DKIM is enabled, please refer to the [**Different DKIM states**](#dkim-status) section of this guide to check that the value `status:` is `inProduction`.
+To ensure that DKIM is enabled, please refer to the [**The different states of DKIM**](#dkim-status) section of this guide to check that the value `status:` is `inProduction`.
 If this is the case, your DKIM is now active.
 >>

 #### The different states of DKIM <a name="dkim-status"></a>